Continuing Education

 - Attend an event: take a look at our events page for a list of various anthropological events which take place nationally.

 - Apply for an internship: interns form an essential part of the RAI's Educational Outreach Activities.
-If you are interested in becoming an intern for the RAI's Education Department email Nafisa Fera, the RAI's This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it with your CV and a cover letter.
 A minimum of two months is required in order to be considered.
-For further information about volunteering at the RAI visit: http://www.therai.org.uk/about-the-rai/governance/getting-involved/
+For further information about internships at the RAI please visit the getting involved page.

 Disclaimer: The above information is provided for information and guidance only.
 It should not be interpreted as endorsement or otherwise by the Royal Anthropological Institute (RAI) for any external institution listed.
 Furthermore, the RAI accepts no responsibility for material created by external parties or the content of external websites.